CrispXu/LLM-/Near_Field_Integrated_Sensing_and_Communications_Report.md

 ### 5.2 Simulation Insights
 Near-field systems benefit from the reduced propagation distance, which improves the signal-to-noise ratio (SNR) and localization accuracy.

+---

 ## 6. Conclusion

-The Near-Field Integrated Sensing and Communications (NF-ISC) framework represents a significant advancement in wireless communication technologies.
-Simulation results show that NF-ISC systems can achieve higher communication rates and sensing accuracy compared to traditional systems.
-Future research will focus on further optimizing joint communication and sensing strategies, as well as exploring practical implementation in real-world environments.
+The **Near-Field Integrated Sensing and Communications (NF-ISC) framework** represents a significant advancement in wireless communication.
+By integrating **communication and sensing**, it enables **efficient resource utilization and better system performance**.

+Simulation results confirm that **NF-ISC achieves higher communication rates and sensing accuracy compared to traditional systems**.
+This opens new possibilities for **real-time applications** in autonomous vehicles, industrial IoT, and smart cities.

+Future research will focus on:
+- **Further optimization of joint communication and sensing strategies**
+- **Exploring real-world implementation challenges**

+---

+## 7. Literature Review
+This project builds on foundational research and open-source advancements in 5G:
+1. **Open5GS Architecture** (2023): The Open5GS project provides a 4G/5G core network implementation compliant with 3GPP Release 16.
+Its modular design supports SA/NSA modes and network slicing [[1]](#references).
+2. **srsRAN Flexibility** (2022): srsRAN enables software-defined RAN deployment with support for LTE/NR protocols, making it ideal for experimental validation of 5G features like beamforming and carrier aggregation [[2]](#references).
+3. **5G Performance Benchmarking** (2021): Studies highlight the importance of end-to-end latency (<20 ms) and throughput (>1 Gbps) as critical KPIs for 5G SA networks, aligning with our testing framework [[3]](#references).

+---

+## 8. References
+1. Open5GS Documentation.
+(2023). *Open5GS: Open-source 5G Core Network*.
+Retrieved from [https://open5gs.org](https://open5gs.org)
+2. srsRAN Project.
+(2022). *srsRAN: Open-Source 4G/5G RAN*.
+Retrieved from [https://www.srsran.com](https://www.srsran.com)
+3. 3GPP TS 23.501.
+(2021). *System Architecture for the 5G System*.